-Before inserting veneers, impressions of your tooth are taken, then the tooth is buffed before cementing the veneer in place.
+Before inserting veneers, impressions of your tooth are taken by vacaville cosmetic dentist, then the tooth is buffed before cementing the veneer in place.
 To help harden the cement, a beam of light is shined on the tooth to help it cure, which secures the veneer to your tooth.
 Porcelain veneers are made in a laboratory, so you need a second visit with us after your impressions are made to have them inserted.

 Crowns are also called caps, and completely cover a tooth, restoring a normal shape and appearance.
-You may need a crown for the following:
+You may need a dental crown service from vacaville cosmetic dentist expert for the following:

 • Cover a disfigured or discolored tooth